-In liquidsoap, a stream may contain any number of audio, video and MIDI channels.
+In liquidsoap, a stream may contain any number of audio, video and event MIDI channels (though this has not been tested in a while!).
 As part of the type checking of your script, liquidsoap checks that you make a consistent use of stream contents, and also guesses what kind of stream your script is intended to work on.
 As with other inferred parameters, you do not necessarily need to read about stream contents typing if you’re still learning the ropes of liquidsoap, but you might eventually need to know a little about it.

 In liquidsoap script language, there are three sorts of objects that rely on stream types: sources, requests and encoding formats.
 A source produces a stream, and it is important what kind of stream it produces when composing it with other sources.
 A request is an abstract notion of file, often meant to be decoded, and it is useful to know into what kind of stream it is meant to be decoded.
 Finally, a format describes how a stream should be encoded (e.g., before output in a file or via icecast), and the stream content is also useful here for the format to make sense.